-cancel (consumer_tag: str, timeout=None, nowait: bool = False) \rightarrow pamqp.specification.Basic.CancelOk
+cancel ($consumer_tag: str, timeout: Union[float, int, None] = None, nowait: bool = False) <math>\rightarrow$ pamqp.commands.Basic.CancelOk

 This method cancels a consumer.
 This does not affect already delivered messages, but it does mean the server will not send any more messages for that consumer.
 The client may receive an arbitrary number of messages in between sending the cancel method and receiving the cancel-ok reply.
-It may also be sent from the server to the client in the event of the consumer being unexpectedly cancelled (i.e. cancelled for any reason other than the server receiving the corresponding basic.cancel from the client).
+It may also be sent from the server to the client in the event of the consumer being unexpectedly cancelled (i.e. cancelled for any reason other than the server receiving the corresponding basic cancel from the client).
 This allows clients to be notified of the loss of consumers due to events such as queue deletion.

-- consumer tag consumer tag returned by consume () - timeout execution timeout - nowait (bool) Do not expect a Basic.CancelOk response consume (callback: Callable[[aio_pika.message.IncomingMessage], Any], no_ack: bool = False, exclusive: bool = False, arguments: dict = None, consumer_tag=None, timeout=None) → str Start to consuming the Queue.
+- consumer_tag consumer tag returned by consume () - timeout execution timeout - nowait (bool) Do not expect a Basic.CancelOk response consume (callback: Callable[[aio_pika.abc.AbstractIncomingMessage], Any], no_ack: bool = False, exclusive: bool = False, arguments: Optional[Dict[str, FieldValue]] = None, consumer_tag: str = None, timeout: Union[float, int, None] = None) $\rightarrow str$ Start to consuming the Queue.